 The Master Promissory Note (MPN) is a Serial Note for the Federal Stafford Loan or Federal PLUS, valid for up to 10 years.
 Once a student has signed an original Master Promissory Note with Direct Loan, a new MPN will not be required for subsequent years unless there is a change in the lender.
 There is also a Master Promissory Note for the Federal Perkins Loan, held by Union University.

-Federal Graduate PLUS Loan rates are 8.5% and rates on Alternative Loans are based on creditworthiness and vary with each lender.
+2014-15 Federal Grad PLUS Loan rates is 7.21% with an origination fee of 4.292%.
+Rates for 2015-16 will be set by the federal government in June 2015.
+Rates on Alternative Loans are based on creditworthiness and vary with each lender.